Need help planning your trip? Get a custom travel itinerary.

-After my flight to Siem Reap flight landed, I headed toward to town center with one thought in mind: Why, after nearly a decade and with hundreds of millions of dollars in tourism revenue gained, had the standard of living for locals changed so little since the last time I spent 3 days in Siem Reap?
+After my flight landed in Siem Reap, I headed toward the town center with one thought in mind: Why, after nearly a decade—and with hundreds of millions of dollars in tourism revenue gained—had the standard of living for locals changed so little since the last time I came here?

-The man who picked me up at Siem Reap airport, as if to read my mind, asked my opinion as we turned onto a bumpy side street off the not-much-of-a-main road.
+The man who picked me up, as if to read my mind, asked my opinion as we turned onto a bumpy side street off the not-much-of-a-main road.
 “Is it very different from how you remember it?”

 Need help planning your trip to Cambodia?
 Hire me as your Travel Coach!